As an administrator, use default routing to set up a domain-wide routing policy for inbound messages.

 - At the bottom, click Save.

-- To change the priority of a routing setting, click Reorder next to the setting.
+- Click Reorder next to the setting.

-- Enter the new number (for example, enter 1 to assign the highest priority).
+- Enter the new number.
+For example, enter 1 to assign the highest priority.

 - Click Save.

 - Repeat these steps for assigning other priority numbers to settings.

 Settings with a Reject action are always assigned the highest priority.
 This is true even when you've configured another setting with a higher priority.

 Important: Google Workspace applies all routing settings to the affected inbound messages.
 If two settings conflict, Google Workspace applies the setting with the higher priority and ignores the lower priority, conflicting setting.

 Google, Google Workspace, and related marks and logos are trademarks of Google LLC.
 All other company and product names are trademarks of the companies with which they are associated.